0xFable/0xFable/README.md

 - 👀 I’m interested in Blockchain development and developing solutions to help others with their financial challenges.
 - I put a special focus on making accessible applications for everyone which look beautiful on every device.
 - 💞️ I’m looking to collaborate on Terra Luna projects, anything with cosmwasm or Cosmos
-- 📫 How to reach me Twitter
+- 📫 How to reach me: [Twitter](https://twitter.com/0xFab1e)

+I am interested in alot of the core tech of Cosmos SDK, IBC and Tendermint.
+Give me a shout if you want to have a coffee.

 Take a look at my teams submission to the [Next Top Blockchain Startup Here](https://devpost.com/software/white-whale)!
 We came together as a team of strangers and are now building a project for the community.
 The icing on the cake was we won both the Open Innovation Grand Prize - Hosted by BitMart, Future Tech & GDA Ventures for the hackathon as well as 1 of the winners of the Building DeFi for the Masses - Hosted by Terra powered by LUNA.